 After buying a used car people want to start enjoying their purchase immediately.
 They probably make the rounds visiting friends and family to show off the new ride.
 Within a few days the euphoria of a new automobile begins to wear off.

 What's my point to all this?
-Something extremely important has been skipped at the very beginning of this long relationship between human and car.
+The owner skipped something extremely important at the very beginning of this long relationship between human and car.
 The fourth word in the first paragraph is used.
 This means the car lived a life with a previous owner.
-And we need to know more about that.
+And we need to know more about that past life.

 In this article we'll cover the first, second and third thing to do after buying a used car.
 When completed, you can embark on a long and happy relationship with your new used ride.
 Make sure to read the final thoughts section at the bottom.
 I provide an example of how following my own advice worked on an old Infiniti I bought.